-Students have flexibility to split their examinations over two sessions in the academic year (subject to a maximum of two examinations in an October session).
+Students have flexibility to split their examinations over two sessions in each study year (subject to a maximum of two examinations in an October session).

-- If you register by 1 November, you can sit examinations in a maximum of four modules in your first year of study. - If you register by 1 May, you can sit examinations in a maximum of two modules in October.
+- If you register by 1 November, you can sit examinations in a maximum of four modules in your first study year. - If you register by 1 May, you can sit examinations in a maximum of two modules in October.

-Introduction to the awards
+Overview of the awards